vishiod/Mongo-React-Ecommerce/README.md

 Clone the repo and run the command `npm install`

-cd to the folder src/backend and run the `npm install` command again

-now in this src/backend folder run the command `node index.js`
+cd to src/backend folder run the command `node index.js`

 now in the main folder or the root directory run the command`npm start`